Stapleton Parks and Recreation

 Central Park Recreation Center

-Stapleton is home to the newest addition to the Denver Parks and Recreation system.
+Stapleton is home to one of the newest additions to the Denver Parks and Recreation system.
 The Center features a large cardio fitness center with expansive mountain views, weight and aerobics areas, and basketball and volleyball courts.
 There are two pools with lap lanes and a "lazy river," and a "wet" party area.
 LEARN MORE

 Stapleton Community Pools

-The Stapleton Master Community Association currently operates three community pools in Stapleton, with a fourth pool opening in 2011.
+The Stapleton Master Community Association currently operates six community pools in Stapleton.
 These pools are designated as public swimming pools for the surrounding community and neighborhoods.
 LEARN MORE about pool rules and programs, including swim teams and lessons.

 Trails and Greenways